 Outpatient treatment allows a person to go through the rehabilitation process while at home.
-The person has to check in with his or her addiction specialist on a daily basis to provide progress updates and obtain medications.
+The person has to check in with their addiction specialist on a daily basis to provide progress updates and obtain medications.
 This substance abuse treatment option is best for people who want to maintain employment and who have a strong support network that will help them stay on track.

 Which option is best for you will depend on whether or not the addiction specialist thinks it is safe enough for you to go through the detoxification process on your own.
 Some substances can cause serious medical complications during the withdrawal stage.
 The addiction specialist may feel medically supervised detoxification is best in this type of situation.